sidney-eliot/3d-artists-handbook/content/composition.md

 >![[Pasted image 20230604161225.png|300]]

 ### Negative Space
 Positive space is a subject or point of interest and negative space is the surrounding area.
-More negative space gives the artwork space to breath while less negative space makes it more claustrophobic.
-Both can be good or bad depending on what kind of mood the artwork should convey.
+More negative space gives the artwork space to breath, while less negative space makes it more claustrophobic.
+Both can be good or bad, depending on what kind of mood the artwork should convey.

-- ToDo: Examples
+- To-Do: Examples

 ### Energy Lines
 Found in the pose of the character, can however also appear in the environment as rivers and roads for example.